yarin177/FFT-Project/README.md

-## Installation process:
+# Neural Network Installation process:

 Start by cloning this git repository by running the following command in the terminal:

 **`git clone https://github.com/yarin177/FFT-Project.git`**

-Next we need to generate training and testing files.
-At the moment I am using Python for this, make sure you have **Python >=3.6** installed.
+This project uses [Eigen library](https://eigen.tuxfamily.org/) for linear algebra calculations, to install it run the following command in the terminal:

+**`sudo apt install libeigen3-dev`**

+Head over to [PythonAudioProcessing](https://github.com/yarin177/FFT-Project/tree/main/PythonAudioProcessing) folder through the terminal (`cd FFT-Project/PythonAudioProcessing`)

+And install python script dependencies by running:

+**`pip install -r requirements.txt`**

+**Note**: **Python >=3.6** is required for this project.

+## Quick Start:
+### Generating Training and Testing files
 Now it's time to run the script by running the following command:

 **`python proccess_audio_sounds.py`**

-- Make sure you cloned the git repository as it is needed to compile the program.
+This script reads an audio wav file and performs Amplitude Modulation & Frequency Modulation, then it splits the data into 4  CSV files which would be used for training and testing the Neural Network.

+These files will be saved in the default path location which is the [NeuralNetwork](https://github.com/yarin177/FFT-Project/tree/main/NeuralNetwork) folder.

+### Training and Testing the Neural Network
+Now we are all set to compile and run the Neural Network! :)
+Head over to the [NeuralNetwork](https://github.com/yarin177/FFT-Project/tree/main/NeuralNetwork) folder, you should see 4 new files there:

+ - testingAM516.csv
+ - testingFM516.csv
+ - trainingAM4650.csv
+ - trainingFM4650.csv

+These are the training and testing files we generated earlier.

+To compile and run the program all together run the following line:

+...

+# Spectrogram Installation

-- The project uses **Qt framework**  library  to output a  spectrogram.
+The project uses **Qt framework**  library  to output a  spectrogram.
 Install it on **ubuntu** by running this line in the terminal:

 **`$ sudo apt-get install qt5-default`**